Evolution of skewness and kurtosis of cosmic density fields: Introduction

+\citet{Pandey:2013aa} investigated the evolution of the density field of the Millennium and Millennium II simulations.
+The density distribution in the Millennium simulations is shown in Figure 4 of \citet{Pandey:2013aa}. \citet{Mao:2014aa} used $N$-body simulations to investigate whether measurements of the PDF moments can yield constraints on primordial non-Gaussianity.
+The authors reported a dependence of the standard deviation $\sigma$, cosmological skewness $S_3$ , and cosmological kurtosis $S_4$ using smoothing radii $R_t=10 - 100~\Mpc$.
+All moments decrease with increasing smoothing length $R_t$.
+For smoothing spheres of radii $R_t=10 - 100~\Mpc,$\ the authors found $2.5 \le S_3 \le 4$ and $5 \le S_4 \le 30$.

+\citet{Shin:2017aa} found a new fitting formula for the PDF that describes the density distribution better than the log-normal formula.
+The parameters of the fitting formula were determined on the basis of numerical simulations for various input cosmological simulations in the interval of cosmic epochs $z \le 4$.

+{ In spite of the extensive literature on the subject, there are important aspects that have not been sufficiently studied so far.
+Most of the attention was paid to the shape of the PDF at redshift $z=0$.
+The evolution of the PDF with redshift were studied, and it was investigated whether the evolution of PDF is related only to changes in the amplitude of fluctuations $\sigma(z)$.
+This can be true in the linear regime, but it remains to be determined what occurs in the non-linear stage. }

-We assume that seeds of the cosmic web were created by tiny fluctuations of the early universe in its inflationary phase, and that these fluctuations had a Gaussian character.
-Further we assume that the presently accepted $\Lambda$CDM model represents the actual universe so well, that it can be used to investigate the evolution of the structure of the real universe.
-In studying the evolution of the universe in this way we use the standpoint of a naive observer without any prejudice to results to be obtained.
+The goal of this study is to investigate the evolution of the cosmological density distribution function and its moments and to determine the relations between the parameters defined by mathematical and cosmological methods. { We use $N$-body simulations to study the evolution of the PDF}.
+We assume that seeds of the cosmic web were created by initially small fluctuations of the early universe in the inflationary phase, and that these fluctuations had a Gaussian distribution.
+We also assume that the currently accepted $\Lambda$CDM model represents the actual universe accurately enough and that it can be used to investigate the evolution of the structure of the real universe.

-We perform numerical simulations of the evolution of the cosmic web for the conventional $\Lambda$CDM model in box sizes $L_0=256,~512,~1024$~\Mpc.
-To find the evolution we calculate models, corresponding to redshifts $z=30,~10,~5,~3,~1$, and to the present epoch $z=0$.
-We calculate density fields with various smoothing lengths to find the dependence of properties of the density field on smoothing, using $B_3$ spline and top-hat smoothing.

 The paper is organised as follows.
-In the next section we describe numerical simulations used and methods to calculate the density field, the PDF of density fields, and method to find its moments -- the variance, skewness and kurtosis.
-In section 3 we analyse basic results.
-In section 4 we discuss our results and compare numerical results with the evolving pattern of the density field.
-In the last section we bring summary remarks and conclusions.
+In Section~2 we describe the numerical simulations we used and the methods with which we calculated the density field, the PDF of density fields, and the method we used to determine its moments, the variance, skewness, and kurtosis. { In Section 3 we describe and analyse basic results for various redshifts and smoothing lengths.} In Section 4 we discuss our results and compare numerical results with the evolving pattern of the density field.
+The last section contains our conclusions.